grinntec/public.github.io/github-actions/terraform-to-azure-cicd/actions/configure-git-private-modules/README.md

 - Use this action **before** any Terraform step that reads private modules.
 - Rotate your PAT regularly and use organization secrets if possible.
 - Do **not** use the same PAT for unrelated workflows or repositories.
+- Remove the git config after workflow completion if extra security is desired (not strictly necessary for ephemeral CI runners).

+---

+## Troubleshooting

+- If `configured=false` or you see errors about module access:
+  - Ensure the PAT is set and passed correctly via workflow secrets.
+  - Ensure the PAT has sufficient permissions (`repo` scope).
+  - Check for typos or misconfigured secret names.
+  - Review workflow logs for debug output and notices.

 ---